mth6k6/mth6k6/README.md

 ### :woman_technologist: About Me :
 I am a Junior Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> From South Africa.

-- :telescope: ICT graduate currently looking for Internship or Entry level job in IT field.
+- :telescope: Motivated ICT graduate with practical experience in software development and desktop support, now seeking an entry-level opportunity in the IT industry.

-- :seedling: Currently teaching myself other technologies.
+- :seedling: Actively expanding my knowledge by exploring new technologies.

-- :zap: In my free time, I do mini projects so can familarize myself with other tech stack.

----
+- :zap: I dedicate time to side projects to maintain and grow my expertise.
 ### :hammer_and_wrench: Languages and Tools :

 <div>